openstack/charm-deployment-guide/deploy-guide/source/app-hardware-offload.rst

 See the Neutron documentation on `OVS hardware offload`_ for background information.

+For OVN-specific information on hardware offloading see the `OVN`_ page.

 .. warning::

    Hardware offloading cannot be used with either SR-IOV or DPDK networking